 Step Up, Step Down

-The Consultation Line for Organisation Safeguarding Leads (OSLs) and GPs is now available.
+The Consultation Line for Organisational Safeguarding Leads and GPs

 Safeguarding leads and GPs should phone the consultation line when they are unsure whether or not to make a referral to Children’s Social Care (see definition of Level 4 of the Effective Support for Children and Families document).